Radioactive Waste Management

 Storage ponds at reactors, and those at centralized facilities such as CLAB in Sweden, are 7-12 metres deep, to allow several metres of water over the used fuel comprising racked fuel assemblies typically about 4 m long and standing on end.
 The multiple racks are made of metal with neutron absorbers incorporated in it.
 The circulating water both shields and cools the fuel.
 These pools are robust constructions made of thick reinforced concrete with steel liners.
 Ponds at reactors are often designed to hold all the used fuel for the life of the reactor.

 Some storage of fuel assemblies which have been cooling in ponds for at least five years is in dry casks, or vaults with air circulation inside concrete shielding.
-One common system is for sealed steel casks or multi-purpose canisters (MPCs) each holding about 80 fuel assemblies with inert gas.
+One common system is for sealed steel casks or multi-purpose canisters (MPCs) each holding up to about 40 fuel assemblies with inert gas.
 Casks/ MPCs may be used also for transporting and eventual disposal of the used fuel.
 For storage, each is enclosed in a ventilated storage module made of concrete and steel.
 These are commonly standing on the surface, about 6m high, cooled by air convection, or they may be below grade, with just the tops showing.
 The modules are robust and provide full shielding.
 Each cask has up to 45 kW heat load.

 A collection of casks or modules comprises an Independent Spent Fuel Storage Installation (ISFSI), which in the USA is licensed separately from any associated power plant, and is for interim storage only.
 About one quarter of US used fuel is stored thus.